 Like the just refreshed Portuguese 7-Days Power Reserve chronograph that IWC plans to introduce either at the SIHH 2010 or a little bit later at the Baselworld show, the 2010 Portuguese Chronograph in Rose Gold (ref.
 IW371482) has also received a minor update for the next year.
 It will be presented at the same event.

-According to the company, the only thing that will differ the refreshed chronograph from the older model will be the new strap made of black crocodile leather.
+According to the company, the only thing that makes the refreshed chronograph differ from the older model is the new black crocodile leather strap.

 As usual, the chronograph will be animated by the IWC Caliber 79350 automatic movement.